Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/README.md

 - As the website owner/admin, I would like to be able to add new cars easily.
 - As the website owner/admin, I would like to be able to delete cars easily.
 - As the website owner/admin, I would like to have access to the main admin page.
-- As the website owner/admin, I would users to be able to navigate throughoutt the site without them getting lost.
+- As the website owner/admin, I would like to be able to navigate throughout the site without them getting lost.

 ---